Tonal Balance Control 3

 The default target set was expanded with subgenre-specific references, increasing coverage and improving baseline relevance.

-Users can generate targets directly from their system audio to generate rich targets from any song, instrument, or sound they can find.
+Users can capture targets directly from their system audio, pulling references from any song, instrument, or sound they can find.

-Users can combine multiple references to create hybrid targets, enabling even further nuanced and personalized outcomes.
+Users can combine multiple references to create hybrid references tailored to any style.

 Outcome